MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-premium-capacity-optimize.md

   ![Separating business critical and Self-Service BI into different capacities](media/service-premium-capacity-optimize/separate-capacities.png)

-- If sharing content only with Power BI Pro users, there may be no need to store the content in a capacity.
+- If sharing content only with Power BI Pro users, there may be no need to store the content in a dedicated capacity.
-- Use a capacities when looking to achieve a specific refresh time, or when specific features are required.
+- Use dedicated capacities when looking to achieve a specific refresh time, or when specific features are required.
 For example, with large datasets or paginated reporting.

 ### Addressing common questions